david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *11th June 2020*
-Figured out how to test output of compiler, see tests E2E
+Figured out how to test output of compiler, see tests/E2E.
+This will run all compile all files in a specified directory and check the output against a test.result file.

+Main.java was refactored and some obsolete unit tests were removed.

 *10th June 2020*
 Finished new implementation of codegen tiling implementation for store and array store.